 In July , 2021 the MPN-SAF. myeloproliferative neoplasm system assessment form , was added to MAGIC to provide parallel insights into the ET and PV phenotypes and provide additional information on the impact of symptoms on the assessment of MF.

-The MPN Research Foundation sponsored this work as part of its myelofibrosis and SCT education and patient support programming.
+The MPN Research Foundation was a major sponsor of this work as part of its myelofibrosis and SCT education and patient support programming.

 The MPN Research Foundation launch announcement to media is here.